usefulcoder/adsbMilTracker/README.md

 6. The output of the above command should show the status of the service and it should say **active(running)**

+# ALL SET!
+If you followed the above, you should be good to go and should be actively listening for mil aircraft.
+The below is only for convenience on any future installs.
 ## EASY TO COPY CODE BLOCKS

 ```